 I have a sixth sense for truth-telling.
-When you do and say things that are in alignment with your truth, I feel it within myself.
-Energy flows through my whole body.
-It’s a sure sign that you are onto something amazing.
+When you do and say things that are in alignment with your truth, I feel it as energy flowing through my whole being.
+Tingles are a sure sign you are onto something amazing.

 I live in a world of possibility.
 We all do.
-There is no limitation that cannot be transformed.
-It’s just a matter of whether you are focused on the problems or the solutions.
-(Hint: I choose solutions.)
+There is no limitation that cannot be expanded into new potentials.
+It’s just a matter of whether you are focused on limitation or expansion.
+(Hint: I choose expansion.)

 Realize your dreams

-I am talented at bringing ideas from conception to reality.
-I know that within you lives the seeds of ideas that are the potentials of your dreams.
-I help you plant those seeds in fertile soil and nurture them until they blossom into a fruitful life.
+I bring ideas from conception to reality.
+Within you are seeds of ideas that are the potentials of your dreams.
+I help you plant those seeds in fertile ground and nurture them until they blossom into a fruitful life.

 Love for yourself